Newton2n/typescript-assignment/blog-3.md

-# title: How do Generics allow you to build reusable components and functions that stay strictly typed regardless of the data structures passed in .
+# Title: How do Generics allow you to build reusable components and functions that stay strictly typed regardless of the data structures passed in .

 ## Introduction :Generic one of the most important concept in typescript world .It allow to create reuseable types .
 It work like function parameter, in generic type we pass different different types with safety to make a function or any data types reuseable with many types ,we defined it by angle bracket <T> this T is like type parameter .By this we can use many of version of a type without loosing typescript power.

-### Reusable Component : We can create reuseable component by Generic like interface .It is handy to use on many function or class without making a new type
+### Reusable Component : We can create reuseable component by Generic like interface .It is handy to use on many function or class without making a new type ,lets se in code how we can do that

 ```